ilovecode1/Resify/README.md

 #Resify

 The Most Advanced Reset CSS Script!
+A -ify project!

 #How is it so advanced?